bahouyassine/auto_classifier/README.md

 # LLM Classification Evaluator

-A Streamlit application that uses GPT-4o-mini to automatically generate and optimize classification prompts through iterative evaluation.
+This project provides a backend powered by FastAPI together with a minimal React front‑end.
+It allows you to generate and evaluate classification prompts using OpenAI models.

 ## Features